galtproject/galtproject-docs/en/Whitepaper.md

 – Adam Smith, Wealth of Nations, Book V, Chapter I, Part II On the Expence of Justice

 ## Abstract
 Galt Project is an international decentralized land and real estate property registry governed by DAO (Decentralized autonomous organization) and self-governance protocol for communities of homeowners built on top of Ethereum blockchain.
 Unlike the state property registries, the Galt Project is managed by a decentralized community of property owners using smart contracts.
-Creation of property records creation, resolution of disputes between owners, trading, mortgage, title insurance, and many other operations are performed on smart contracts.
+Creation of property records, resolution of disputes between owners, trading, mortgage, title insurance, and many other operations are performed on smart contracts.
 Also, property owners can unite in communities for voting, fundraising, and managing the common property.

 ## Introduction
 At the heart of any society or state lies three social contracts: